-This is the first and most important step that need to be taken in order to avoid dispute between you and your contractor, even if a dispute arise it’s easier to deal with if there is a clear statement that define the terms of contract.
-Include all the projects requirements and include important aspects like start and end date, scope of work and every other detail that’s relevant.
-Also don’t sign any contract agreement with a contractor if you notice any term you don’t understand, contractor are well known for using tricky words and statements to take advantage of clients when it comes to the quality of work.
-Try and write down all the project needs in a way that even lay man can understand.
+This is the first and most important step that needs to be taken in order to avoid dispute between you and your contractor, even if a dispute arises it’s easier to deal with if there is a clear statement that defines the terms of the contract.
+Include all the projects requirements and include important aspects like start and end date, the scope of work and every other detail that’s relevant.
+Also, don’t sign any contract agreement with a contractor if you notice any term you don’t understand, contractors are well known for using tricky words and statements to take advantage of clients when it comes to the quality of work.
+Try and write down all the project specifications in a way that even a layman can understand.

 Areas that lead to dispute include the following aspects;

 - The time for the contractor to begin working on your project.

 - The specified time to finish the entire project.

 - Who is responsible for covering material costs?